FaserF/hassio-addons/pterodactyl-panel/DOCS.md

 After the first start, you can log in with the following default credentials:

 - **Email:** `admin@example.com`
-- **Password:** The value you set in the **password** field of the add-on configuration.
+- **Password:** The value you set in the **password** field of the app configuration.

 > [!IMPORTANT]
 > **How to get your password:**
 >
 > 1. **If you set a password in the configuration:**
->    - Use the exact password you entered in the `password` field of the add-on configuration.
+>    - Use the exact password you entered in the `password` field of the app configuration.
 > 2. **If you left the password field empty:**
 >    - A random password was automatically generated during the first startup.
->    - Check the add-on logs for a message like: `"No database password set in configuration!
+>    - Check the app logs for a message like: `"No database password set in configuration!
 Generating random password: XXXXXXXXXX"`
 >    - You can also find it in `/share/pterodactyl/.env` as `DB_PASSWORD=`
 >    - Or check the startup logs for: `"For the first login use admin@example.com / admin as user and your database password to sign in."`